blai/generator-foundation/README.md

 ## Release History
+ * 2013-03-28   v0.2.5   Add instruction at end of project generation
- * 2013-03-28   v0.2.4   Fixed middleware bug, it did not call 'stylus.use on the base theme'
+ * 2013-03-28   v0.2.4   Fixed middleware bug, it did not call 'stylus.use' on the base theme
  * 2013-03-28   v0.2.3   Clean up deprecated contents
  * 2013-03-27   v0.2.2   Re-factored theme-global to make themes more extensible.
 Use 'foundation' module from public npm.
  * 2013-03-26   v0.2.1   For stylus port, import foundation-global settings after importing local setting